RAG in Production: Beyond the Tutorial

 - Metadata filtering for scope constraints

-- Re-ranking for precision improvement
+- Re-ranking for that final precision improvement

-- Retrieval metrics: Precision, recall, and NDCG at various k values
+- Retrieval metrics: precision, recall, and NDCG at various k values

-- Generation metrics: Faithfulness, relevance, and coherence scores
+- Generation metrics: faithfulness, relevance, and coherence scores

-- End-to-end metrics: User satisfaction and task completion rates
+- End-to-end metrics: user satisfaction and task completion rates

-Architecture for Production
+Architecture for production

-- Ingestion pipeline: Document processing, chunking, embedding, indexing
+- Ingestion pipeline: document processing, chunking, embedding, indexing

-- Retrieval engine: Hybrid search with re-ranking
+- Retrieval engine: hybrid search with re-ranking

-- Generation layer: Prompt engineering with guardrails
+- Generation layer: prompt engineering with guardrails

-- Evaluation framework: Continuous quality monitoring
+- Evaluation framework: continuous quality monitoring

-- Feedback loop: User feedback driving improvements
+- Feedback loop: user feedback driving improvements

-The GDPR Factor
+The GDPR factor

 - Where is your data stored and processed?